Hakon/netaxept/README.md

 Usage
 -----

-First step is to tell Netaxept your credentials and the desired mode:

-    Netaxept::Service.authenticate <merchant id>, <token>
-    Netaxept::Service.environment =  :test|:production

-To interact with Netaxept you need to create an instance of `Netaxept::Service`:
+To interact with Netaxept you need to create an instance of `Netaxept::Service` with your credentials:

-    service = Netaxept::Service.new
+    service = Netaxept::Service.new(<merchant id>, <token>, :test|:production)

 ### General

-Every request returns a `Netaxept::Response` object, which has a `success?` method.
-In case of an error you can call `errors`, which gives you a list of `Netaxept::ErrorMessage`s (each with a `message`, `code`, `source` and `text`).
+Every operation except register returns true on success.
+The `register` operation returns an object containing `transaction_id` and a `terminal_url`.
+In case of errors the operations will raise exceptions with the error message.
+The exceptions are explained in the [nets documentation](http://www.betalingsterminal.no/Netthandel-forside/Teknisk-veiledning/API/Exceptions/).

 ### Off-site payment workflow